standardese/cppast/README.md

 If you run into any issues with the installation, please report them.

+### Installation on Windows

+Similar to the above instructions for `cppast`, there are a couple extra requirements for Windows.

+The LLVM team does not currently distribute `llvm-config.exe` as part of the release binaries, so the only way to get it is through manual compilation or from 3rd parties.
+To prevent version mismatches, it's best to compile LLVM, libclang, and `llvm-config.exe` from source to ensure proper version matching.
+However, this is a non-trivial task, requiring a lot of time.
+The easiest way to work with LLVM and `llvm-config.exe` is to leverage the [Chocolatey](https://chocolatey.org/) `llvm` package, and then compile the `llvm-config.exe` tool as a standalone binary.

+* Install Visual Studio 2017 with the Desktop C++ development feature enabled.
+* Install `llvm` and `clang` with `choco install llvm`
+* Check the version with `clang.exe --version`
+* Clone the LLVM project: `git clone https://github.com/llvm/llvm-project`
+* Checkout a release version matching the version output, such as 7.0.1, with `git checkout llvmorg-7.0.1`
+* `cd llvm-project && mkdir build && cd build` to prep the build environment.
+* `cmake -DLLVM_ENABLE_PROJECTS="clang" -DLLVM_TARGETS_TO_BUILD="X86" -G "Visual Studio 15 2017" -Thost=x64 ..\llvm`
+  * This will configure clang and LLVM using a 64-bit toolchain.
+You'll have all the necessary projects configured for building clang, if you need other LLVM tools.
+See the [LLVM documentation](https://llvm.org/docs/CMake.html) and [clang documentation](http://clang.llvm.org/get_started.html) if you only need more assistance.
+* Open the `LLVM.sln` solution, and set the build type to be "Release".
+* Build the `Tools/llvm-config` target.
+* Copy the release binary to from `build\Release\bin\llvm-config.exe` to `C:\Program Files\LLVM\bin\llvm-config.exe`
+* Open a new Powershell window and test accessiblity of `llvm-config.exe`, it should return with it's help message.

+In your `cppast` based project, if you run into issues with cmake not finding libclang, set `LIBCLANG_LIBRARY` to be `C:/Program Files/LLVM/lib` in your CMakeLists.txt file.

 ### Quick API Overview

 There are three class hierarchies that represent the AST: